 About the event

-The theme for the NNF is ‘Nursing Now – Power of Policy’ which will be explored in the keynote plenary sessions and throughout the program.
+The theme for the NNF is ‘Nursing Now – Power of Policy’ which was explored in the keynote plenary sessions and throughout the program.

 Planning your trip